organisciak/dissertation/document/3_typology.md

 However,
 the scope of crowdsourcing is so large and the implementation possibilities so varied that it can seem rather daunting to pursue it.

-This chapter attempted to provide a way of making a bit more sense of the patterns that emerge when considering these projects not so much from the perspective of what they are for (e.g. rating books, movies or restaurants versus citizen science or digital humanities) but rather in terms of how they were designed to achieve particular ends.
+This chapter attempted to provide a way of making a bit more sense of the patterns that emerge when considering these projects not so much from the perspective of what they are for (e.g., rating books, movies or restaurants versus citizen science or digital humanities) but rather in terms of how they were designed to achieve particular ends.

 The typology presented consolidated a number of past taxonomies of crowdsourcing and project examples toward a view of crowdsourcing appropriate for information science.
 In addition to modifications on previously studied dimensions such as motivation, aggregation, and beneficiary, new dimensions were argued for, regarding centrality of crowdsourcing, the diversity needs of the crowd,